"May all our actions be centered in the Heart."

 This meditation is based upon the book Journey of the Heart: Meditation with Kuan Yin—a month-long daily meditation using directed vizualization.
 The focus throughout is on the Bodhisattva Kuan Shi Yin and the four elements—Earth, Air, Fire and Water.
-The book is a meditation: a little book with a big heart.
-This is a "practice" - not just a single read.
+Click on image for complete Meditation online.
+The paperback version is available in our bookstore.

 Our Recitations book, Evocation of the Bodhisattva Kuan Shih Yin: Karida Buddhist Sangha Book of Recitations, continues to be an important component of Karida Sangha's inner work, both for groups and individuals.
 There are three main sections: Sutra chanting, Calm Abiding meditation, and Dharma study.
 See here.
 The Heart Sutra, universally associated with the Bodhisattva Kuan Shih Yin, is a recitation often chanted in our meetings.
 Click here to read and hear the entire Sutra.